G e n e a l o

 Eleonor Constanie who shared her memories with

-from Poland who killed his opponent during a duel in the 18th century.
+killed his opponent during a duel in the 18th century.
+Since dueling was

 and a family weapon but no further details are known so far.
 STORY ROSKOTT |